 But behind the swoosh is a company not just looking for the latest sports star, but for highly qualified business professionals, too.
 And that’s where MBA students come in.

 Nike co-founder Phil Knight, after all, launched the company on the back of his MBA at Stanford.
-And the MBA association continues to this day, with schools like UCLA: Anderson School of Management sending six graduates from its 2019 cohort to Nike.
+And the MBA association continues to this day, with schools like Northwestern University Kellogg School of Management sending six graduates from its 2021 cohort to Nike.

-MBA employees are most likely to work in a wide set of roles, from marketing, strategy, and sales, to data analytics and director roles—all of which are ideally suited to an MBA skill set.
+MBA employees are most likely to work in a wide set of roles, including top marketing jobs, strategy, and sales, data analytics, and director roles—all of which are ideally suited to an MBA skill set.

 Sheryl Sandberg, COO of Facebook, once wrote that she didn’t believe an MBA was required to work in big tech companies.
 An MBA alumna of Harvard Business School, she says that while the program gave her a basic understanding in business, a degree comes secondary to skills.

-However, with the many entrepreneurship courses on offer, an MBA program gives students the agile, quick-thinking mindset needed to thrive in big tech companies.
+However, tech companies are now regularly among the top MBA employers, and MBA hiring across the industry is expected to increase in 2022.
+With many digital and entrepreneurship-focused courses on offer, an MBA program gives students the skills and agile mindset needed to thrive in big tech companies.

-Not surprising then, that recent MBA graduates from Esade Business School have been picked up by Facebook.
+Not surprising then, that recent MBA graduates from INSEAD, one of the world's top-ranked MBAs, have been picked up by Facebook.

 MBA students from Cambridge Judge and HKUST have landed roles with Uber ©Andrei Stanescu (iStock)